Mountain Trails & Conditions

 Bear Mountain figure 8

-Open to falls.
-The upper 8 miles closed due to wildfire.
+CURRENT CONDITIONS: Closed until further notice.
 An out-and-back ride west of Mazama through a beautiful mountain valley with some difficult, technical rocky sections and short, steep climbs.
 Total ride distance up to 20 miles.
 NW Forest Pass required to park at trailhead.
 No pass required for riding.
 Electric assist bikes not allowed.

+CURRENT CONDITIONS: Snow on trail, closed for season.
 A great alpine out-and-back 11-mile trail with exceptional views of the North Cascades and a rippin' descent.
 Difficult due to sustained climbing and rocky sections between lake and pass.
 Trail is shared with hikers so keep your head up and ride courteously!
 Remember, no bikes allowed on the PCT, so when you get to that intersection at the pass, turn back around.
 NW Forest Pass required to park at trailhead.
 No pass required for riding.
 Electric assist bikes not allowed.

 Deadhorse + Aspen Lake

-Deadhorse has rolling double and single track trails.
+CURRENT CONDITIONS: Deadhorse has rolling double and single track trails.
 Aspen Lake has double track and single track to top with stunning views of Sawtooth Mountains and steep single track descent to start of loop.
 Best riding in the Spring and Fall.
 Discover Pass required to park on state land.
 Electric assist bikes not allowed.

-Some downed trees remain on trail.
-Debris on the road prevent driving all the way to the Lightning Creek trailhead.
-Park at Beaver Creek Campground.
-This singletrack covers 6 miles and 2,400 feet elevation change.
+CURRENT CONDITIONS: This singletrack covers 6 miles and 2,400 feet elevation change.
 Combine with Middle Fork Beaver or Bear Mountain for more distance and fun!
 Use caution - a portion of the trail was burned in 2014 Carlton Complex fire.
 As a result, standing dead trees line the burned section and may fall suddenly and unexpectedly.
 Currently a handful of downed trees on the trail.
 No pass required for parking or riding.
 Electric assist bikes not allowed.

 Middle Fork Beaver Creek

-Some downed trees remain on trail.
-Great section of trail that will put a smile on your face.
+CURRENT CONDITIONS: Great section of trail that will put a smile on your face.
 If you haven't discovered this gem, you should.
 Usually connected with Bear Mountain trail as part of the Bear Mountain figure 8 for a longer ride.
 Enjoy the flow!
 No pass required for parking or riding.
 Electric assist bikes allowed.

 Pipestone Canyon & Bowen Mountain